robertneville777/control_systems_engineering_nise/README.md

 This repo contains a handful of solutions to Norman Nise's _Control Systems Engineering_ 6th edition textbook.

-The textbook uses MATLAB, whereas these solutions use Python in Jupyter notebooks.
+The textbook uses MATLAB, whereas these solutions use Python in Jupyter Notebooks.

 Below is the current status of solutions: